khval/MacEmuLib/README.md

 # MacEmuLib

-This project contains a small .cpp file to emulate some of MacOS 7.x.x toolbox features, the project also contains ThinkC examples converted for use with GNUC, for testing of the library.
+This project contains a a few .c files to emulate some of MacOS 7.x.x toolbox features, the project also contains ThinkC examples converted for use with GNUC, for testing of the library.

 The aim of this project is make it not too hard to port or convert MacOS7.x.x programs, so that they will run on AmigaOS4.x.

+The approach to project is kind ad-hok, no practical strategy, everything is loosely proto typed, the assumption I work by everything is correct until its not, then I refabricate code, to make it fit, this project is pretty much about fitting a square inside circle. the assumption is that examples are always correct, and fault is always the library if something is broken.

 Anyway this project will fall under MIT License with exceptions.